ezflash/ezFlashCLI/README.md

 > ezFlashCLI read_flash 0x0 128

 ### Program Flash
-> ezFlashCLI write_image <path to bin file>
+> ezFlashCLI write_image \<path to bin file\>

-The tool will automatically make it bootable if needed
+The tool will automatically make the bin file bootable if needed